 At primary level, we can help you to bring global development and human rights issues into your teaching for Social Environmental and Scientific Education (SESE), Social Personal and Health Education (SPHE) and for cross-curricular work.

 At post primary level, in junior cycle, transition year and senior cycle, we can help you to bring global development and human rights issues into your teaching in a variety of subjects including English, Geography, CSPE, Religion and for cross-curricular work.

-If you are student teacher and want to find out about how you can include development education in your teaching, contact the Development and Intercultural Education (DICE) programme, which works with primary teacher training colleges to encourage and support student teachers to teach about global development issues and to encourage equal respect for one's own and other cultures both locally and globally.
+If you are a student teacher and want to find out about how you can include global citizenship education in your teaching, read about the DCU DICE Project, which works with primary teacher training colleges to encourage and support student teachers to teach about global development issues and to encourage equal respect for one's own and other cultures both locally and globally.
 If you are training to be a post-primary teacher and want to learn how to embed global citizenship into your lessons, find out more about the Ubuntu programme.